 - results of blood tests, a physical examination, and sometimes a liver biopsy

 Esophageal varices can be small or large.
-Small varices measure less than 5 millimeters in diameter, and they may require different treatments from larger varices.
+Small varices measure less than

 Small varices do not always cause symptoms.
 A doctor will recommend ways to prevent further liver damage, which may involve medication and lifestyle changes.